KenKundert/nestedtext/doc/file_format.rst

     If the first non-space character on a line is a colon followed immediately by a space (``:␣``) or a line break, the line is a *key item*.
-After comments and blank lines have been removed, adjacent key items with the same indentation level are combined in order into a multi-line key.
-The key value is the multi-line string with the tags removed.
+After comments and blank lines have been removed, adjacent key items with the same indentation level are combined in order into a multiline key.
+The key value is the multiline string with the tags removed.
 Any leading white space that follows the tag is retained, as is any trailing white space and all newlines except the last.

     Key values may contain any printing UTF-8 character.

-    An indented value must follow a multi-line key.
-The indented value may be either a multi-line string, a list or a dictionary.
+    An indented value must follow a multiline key.
+The indented value may be either a multiline string, a list or a dictionary.
 The combination of the key item and its value forms a *dict item*.